logo

 Critical reception

 Upon release, the song received universal critical acclaim.
 Anna Walters of Rolling Stone described the song as "dark, moody, delicately haunting" and "perhaps an exciting indicator of the direction Hernandez is taking for this next full-length project", praising Hernandez's vocal performance as one of the best of his career.
 Julia Martin of Esquire also highlighted the "sharp" vocals as a highlight.
 In The New Yorker, Alison Spencer opined that Hernandez guitar playing was "freewheeling and commanding", linking his guitarwork to that that of his appearance on Alicia Lena's "Beacon of Hope" which featured Layla and Jadyn Ghalen as well.
 Maddie Clark in Pitchfork wrote: "Hernandez's performance throughout the song is so convincing and alluring that you find yourself rooting for the narrator".
 Clark was one of the critics who bashed Late Fragment, however she praised Hernandez's "self-awareness" as a "charm and badge of honor that the musician has carried for the last twenty-five years".
-In The Guardian, Stephen Hurts complimented the "" synth-pop production and acclaimed the track as "the most impressive guitar-driven song" in Hernandez's career.
+In The Guardian, Stephen Hurts complimented the "country-charged production" and acclaimed the track as "the most impressive guitar-driven song" in Hernandez's career.
 Lauren Mayfield of Complex complimented the lyrics, describing "Hunters" as a "potent reminder of how [Hernandez] has managed to reinvent himself numerous times over the years".

-Christopher Jenkins of The Wall Street Journal and Stacy Wilson of NME both called "Hunters" an early contender for one of the best songs of 2025, arguing that Hernandez's status as a mainstay mainstream artist brings instant credibility to more Americana-sensibilities in music.
+Christopher Jenkins of The Wall Street Journal and Stacy Wilson of NME both called "Hunters" an early contender for one of the best songs of 2025, arguing that Hernandez's status as a mainstay mainstream artist brought instant credibility to more Americana-sensibilities in modern music.
 Hannah Gardner of Entertainment Weekly labelled the song as "[both] a remarkable and refreshing new chapter for Hernandez as a musician," while stating that the lyrics packed a "vengeful punch".
 Variety's Jessie Burrow regarded the single as memorable, suggesting that "whether Hernandez wants to recognize it as such or not, some of the artist's best work comes when he is challenged by the public," praising the lyrics as "potent".
 Kimberly Wayne for the Associated Press shared that she "loved" the composition and production, but felt the lyrics were "self-serving" and "weak".
 Abigail Stanton of PopMatters wrote: "The Nashville sound that Hernandez is aiming for is one of his finest attempts at tackling a different genre and his singing has never sounded better, but the song misses the mark thanks to its dreary, forgettable lyrics."

 "Hunters"